ipa-rwu/ur_manipulation/README.md

 1. `universal_robots_ros_driver`
 This is the official ROS Industrial driver for the UR series.
 `git clone https://github.com/UniversalRobots/Universal_Robots_ROS_Driver.git`
-Once cloned, follow all setup isntructions from this package and verify the robot driver is working.
-This should also instruct you to clone Fmauch's universal robots package.
+Once cloned, follow all setup instructions from this package, including installing its dependencies, and verify the robot driver is working.

 2. `ur5e_egp50_moveit_config`
 This is the custom built MoveIt! config folder for the robot+gripper.
 Use master branch from :